auerswal/pubcloud2020/ex4-infra/README.md

 The initial cloud-init network configuration is documented to happen during early boot, and the file for `eth1` is correctly written by cloud-init.
-It is just not used.
+It is just not used automatically.
 It might suffice to use a `runcmd:` statement in cloud-config to call `netplan apply`.
 I'll try that next.

 ```
-$ cat jump_host.cloud-config
 ## template: jinja
 #cloud-config
 package_update: true